Texarkanine/git-aliases/subcommands/git-identity/README.md

 ## Overview

-`git-identity` allows you to create and switch between different Git identities, each with its own configuration settings such as name, email, and signing key.
+`git-identity` allows you to create and switch between different Git identities, each with its own set of `git config` settings (such as name, email, and signing key).
 This is particularly useful when you work with multiple Git accounts or need to use different credentials for different projects.

 ## Usage